Guide to Pretrained Word Embeddings for NLP Practitioners

 Case Study: Learning Embeddings from Scratch vs. Pretrained Word Embeddings

-Let’s take a case study to compare the performance of learning our own embeddings from scratch versus pretrained word embeddings.
-We’ll also aim to understand whether the use of pretrained word embeddings increases the performance of the NLP model or not?
+Let’s take a case study to compare the performance of learning our embeddings from scratch versus pretrained word embeddings.
+We’ll also aim to understand whether using pretrained word embeddings increases the performance of the NLP model.

 So, let’s work on a text classification problem – Sentiment Analysis on movie reviews.
 Download the movie reviews dataset from here.